-To classify products, you need to create a category hierarchy and a consumer decision tree.
+To classify products, you need to create or have a predefined category hierarchy and a consumer decision tree which will make up your display hierarchy.

 To do this, you will need knowledge of the products and the way in which the consumer shops the category.